Gloucester County Restraining Order Lawyer

 When a restraining order is issued it places limitations on the life of the person it is entered against.
 A violation of the provisions of the restraining order will result in serious consequences such as criminal prosecution.
 At the Law Offices of Michele Finizio, we understand the importance of acting quickly and handling restraining order cases with care.
 Our team has extensive experience in representing clients in restraining order cases.
 We will fight to get the best outcome in your case.

 When a restraining order is issued against you, it is not only important to act quickly but also to act carefully.
-An experienced Gloucester County restraining order attorney at our firm will provide you with the guidance and representation you need to protect your rights and freedom.
+An experienced Gloucester County restraining order lawyer at our firm will provide you with the guidance and representation you need to protect your rights and freedom.
 Contact the Law Offices of Michele Finizio today to schedule a consultation with an experienced restraining order defense lawyer in Gloucester County, NJ, and get the best chance at protecting your rights and freedoms.

 Who is Eligible to File a Restraining Order in Gloucester County, New Jersey?